 Explore with the kids.

 Share with the kids.
-Your observations and thoughts.
+Explain your observations and thoughts.

-Vacation WITH the kids – build memories and enjoy the memories you make.
+Vacation WITH the kids to build memories and enjoy the memories you make.
 They will last a lifetime.

 Natalie, The Educational Tourist